 I’m sure there are plenty of perfectly good reasons to visit Freeport, Maine but for us, it was all about L.L.
 Bean.
 Founded in 1912, L.L.
 Bean is one of the oldest makers of outdoor shoes, clothing and equipment.
 If you’ve purchased anything from them, you know their products are good and last forever.

 The official name of the flagship store in Freeport is L.L.
 Bean Discovery Park because it’s more than a store to shop in.
 It’s actually an entire complex of different stores from the L.L.
 Bean line up.
 It has an amphitheater for live music and other events and an area for kids to run around in.

 Maybe one of the most interesting things about the L.L.
-Bean flagship store, is that in pre-Covid days, they were open 24 hours a day, 365 days a year!
-Of course now, in 2020, you’ll need to check the website for store hours.
-But still.
+Bean flagship store, is that they are open 24 hours a day, 365 days a year!
 If you are wondering who shops at L.L.
 Bean in the middle of the night, I found this NPR article about just that.

 Freeport, ME to Bar Harbor, ME